Searchresults

 The method of peer assessment allows your students to also score each other's product in addition to providing content feedback (= peer feedback).

-What is Peer Assessment?Using peer assessment or peer evaluation, students evaluate each other's input or performance by means of criteria that are either formulated by …
+What is Peer Assessment?Using peer assessment or peer evaluation, students evaluate each other's input or performance by means of criteria that are either …

 Read more -